ghpZ54K8ZRwU62zGVSePPs97yAv9swuAY0mVDR4/nostrtrn/README.md

-# nostrtrn
+# Nostrtrn

-nostrtrn stands for Notes and Other Stuff Transmitted by Relays Through Rooch Network.
+Nostrtrn stands for Notes and Other Stuff Transmitted by Relays Through Rooch Network.

 ## Introduction

-Introduce nostrtrn, a Nostr implementation on Rooch Network.
+Introduce Nostrtrn, a Nostr implementation on Rooch Network.

 ### Relationship With Rooch Network

+#### As Verifiable Data Registry

 nostrtrn builds on Rooch Network and uses Rooch Network as Verifiable Data Registry, or VDR.